-No proceeds have been brought or intervened in on behalf of the Company with leave of the Court under section 237 of the Corporations Act 2001 except as disclosed in the Contingencies note in the financial report.
+No proceeds have been brought or intervened in on behalf of the Company with leave of the Court under section 237 of the Corporations Act 2001.

 Environmental Regulation

 The Company's operations are subject to various environmental regulations under both Commonwealth and State Government legislation.
 The Directors are not aware of any breaches of the legislation during the current financial year which are material in nature.